ScriptingApp/ScriptingApp.github.io/docs/en/guide/doc_v2/Utilities/Request/index.md

 ---
 title: Request
 ---
 The Scripting app provides a simulated web-based `fetch` interface that aligns with the Web Fetch API specification.
 This API enables performing network requests and handling responses in a modern, promise-based manner.
-It supports key features such as headers management, request cancellation, and form submission with `multipart/form-data`.
+It supports key features such as headers management, request cancellation, redirects, timeout controls, and form submission with `multipart/form-data`.

 ---